-Clinical trials are research studies in which patients help physicians and scientists find ways to improve health and cancer care.
-Each study tries to answer scientific questions and to find better ways to prevent, diagnose, or treat cancer.
-Sylvester conducts a wide range of clinical trials and currently has 168 underway.
+Clinical research studies are research studies in which patients help physicians and scientists find ways to improve health and cancer care.
+Each study tries to answer scientific questions and to find better ways to prevent, diagnose, or treat cancer, and help advance the understanding of cancer and its impact.
+Sylvester conducts a wide range of clinical research studies and currently has 160 therapeutic clinical trials (intervention studies) underway.

-What Are the Different Types of Clinical Trials?
+What Are the Different Types of Clinical Research Studies?

 - Prevention Trials – Test new approaches, such as medicines, vitamins, minerals, or other supplements that doctors believe may lower the risk of a certain type of cancer.
 These trials look for the best way to prevent cancer in people who have never had cancer, or to prevent cancer from coming back or a new cancer occurring in people who have already had cancer.